jelenalajsic/jelenalajsic/README.md

 - 👋 Hi, I’m @jelenalajsic
-- 👀 I’m interested in finding IT professionals
+- 👀 I’m interested in recruiting IT professionals
 - 📫 How to reach me jelena.lajsic@3ap.ch

 <!---